sudoswap/lssvm-docs/docs/pricing.md

 # Bonding Curves and Pricing

-To determine pricing, each `LSSVMPair` is associated with a specific bonding curve.
+To determine pricing, each `LSSVMPair` is associated with a specific bonding curve set by the LP.
 At present, there are two choices: `LinearCurve` and `ExponentialCurve`.
 Both curves are parameterized by one variable, `delta`, which is set in the pair itself.
 More bonding curve contracts can be whitelisted in the future for use with `LSSVMPairFactory`.

 After a user trades with a pair, the pair consults its bonding curve to determine what its new price should be.